 As stated in the 2017 National Minority Supplier Development Council (NMSDC) annual report, ethnically diverse-owned and NMSDC certified businesses produced more than $400 billion in annual revenue and actively employed, either directly or indirectly, more than 2.5 million people.
 Yet, based on commonly available research, despite being a fast-growing and critical segment of the US economy, ethnically diverse and women entrepreneurs have long struggled with attracting growth capital, including those that are in attractive market segments.
 Through this is initiative, growth capital will be made available to these businesses, allowing them to scale while providing institutional investors with attractive risk-adjusted rates of return.

 Through this initiative, the NAIC will provide information to Fortune 500 corporations, endowments, foundations and other institutional investors as potential investors in a series of fund of funds (FOFs) whose managers will allocate the capital to a series of growth equity funds, whose managers will subsequently invest directly in DWBEs.
 To receive capital, DWBEs must be able to demonstrate that they can leverage the capital investment to deliver agreed upon performance metrics.

-The goal of this initiative is to build a robust, organized effort to aggregate $1 billion of growth equity capital to invest, over the next three to four years, in ethnically diverse and women entrepreneurs creating a path for investing growth equity in DWBEs into the future.
+The goal of this initiative is to build a robust, organized effort to aggregate billions of dollars of growth equity capital to invest, over the next three to four years, in ethnically diverse and women entrepreneurs creating a path for investing growth equity in DWBEs into the future.